OWASP/www-project-core-business-application-security/index.md

 ### IPAC model

 NO MONKEY have come up with these four different security areas to focus the security topics to a core business application.
-The areas are:
+The areas are